 I’ll be updating this roundup as more reviews and interviews are published!

-In early 2022, I wrote an essay for Viewpoint Magazine that profiles an AMP booklet that I didn’t get to dive into in the book, and I also build on some themes from the book’s third chapter: 1,500,000 Gas Masks: Appalachia as a Resource Colony in Rod Harless & Dan Cutler’s The Hillbillys: A Book for Children
+In early 2022, I wrote an essay for Viewpoint Magazine that profiles an AMP booklet that I didn’t get to dive into in the book, and I also build on some themes from the book’s third chapter.
+The article posted on April 8, 2022: 1,500,000 Gas Masks: Appalachia as a Resource Colony in Rod Harless & Dan Cutler’s The Hillbillys: A Book for Children

 Eric Kerl wrote a great review of the book for 100 Days in Appalachia, where he really grabs hold of the political angle of what Appalachian Movement Press was doing in their time.